 |Phone||+011 691 370 6772|

 We do our best to provide a comfortable, safe and professional work environment.
 Staff have flexible 1-hour lunch breaks where they relax and eat together by the beach or in our thatch-roofed rest house.
 We do safety training for all new employees, with a fully-stocked first aid kit and fire extinguisher at hand.
 Drinking water is available and electric fans are provided for everyone.
 Our factory has good lighting, safe electricity, and a clean bathroom as well.
-We pay our staff 50-150% more than the minimum wage as we want our employees to have savings and not just a living wage.
+We pay our staff two to four times the minimum wage as we want our employees to have savings and not just a living wage.
 We also try to be flexible for the constant cultural and family obligations of our staff.
 Company policies are posted in the factory for personal leave, sick leave, employee discounts, expectations, safety and privacy.

 Downloadable .jpg photos of our Staff (Click or Right Click - Save Link As...)